openshift/openshift-origin-design/web-console/4.0-designs/labels/labels.md

 ## Styles
 ![pic 0](img/styles.png)

-- Label text should match standard link text color, with the light grey background to differentiate from other links
+- Label text should match link text color (#0088CE), with a light grey background (#F5F5F5) to differentiate from other links.
+The grey border around the shape should be a darker grey (#EDEDED).
 - Label text color will not be matched to the corresponding resource badge color.
 All label colors will be the same across resource objects
-- All pod selectors will be standard black font and the same across resource objects
+- All pod selectors will also be standard blue link (#0088CE) font, but without a background.
 - Editing labels will be done in paragraph form, using the equal sign between the key and value.
 When editing, each label will also have an x to delete individual labels as needed.

 ## Detail Pages
 - Every resource detail page should include a section for “LABELS” just below name and namespace sections
-- Clicking a label will jump to a filtered view of the New 'All Resources' Page
+- Clicking a label will jump to a filtered view of the Search Page

 ![pic 1](img/Details-1.png)